damienomurchu/springapp/README.md

 ### API documentation

-API documentation provided via SwaggerUI is coming!
+API documentation is provided via Swagger-UI.

+To access the Swagger API docs:

+- start the application as documented above.
+- navigate to `<base-url>/swagger-ui.html` in a browser, for example `localhost:8080/swagger-ui.html`.